 If you’re a breakfast lover and want to switch things from drab to fab, some peanut butter is all you need!
-But if you’ve never tried it before, you may want to first find out what peanut butter tastes like.
+But if you’ve never tried it before, you may want first to find out what peanut butter tastes like.

 This nutty, crunchy, and gooey spread has a perfect balance of savory and sweet that can transform any boring food into mouth-watering.
 The spreadable and luscious texture of peanut butter makes you want to lick it off the spoon!
 Interestingly, peanut butter isn’t only a breakfast staple.
-Its unique salty-sweet quality makes it a versatile condiment you can use in spicy curries, as well as desserts!
+Its unique salty-sweet quality makes it a versatile condiment you can use in spicy curries as well as desserts!

 Read through the article to find out more about its taste and texture!

-What does peanut butter taste like?
+What does Peanut Butter Taste like?

 Peanut butter, as you would expect, has a nutty and mildly savory flavor profile.
-Although conventionally peanut butter has plenty of sugar added, it still retains its savory taste.
+Although, conventionally, peanut butter has plenty of sugar added, it still retains its savory taste.

 Texture-wise, peanut butter is a luscious paste with a sticky but creamy quality.
 There are other chunkier versions of it as well, which contain bits of roasted peanut to give a crunchy texture.

-Natural peanut butter has a less sweet taste because they don’t contain sweeteners or artificial flavorings.
+Natural or unsweetened peanut butter has a less sweet taste because they don’t contain sweeteners or artificial flavorings.
 The organic flavor is more on the earthy side with a natural savory quality.
 Processed peanut butter, on the other hand, is sweeter and contains a hint of saltiness, as well.

 Peanut butter has low moisture levels; therefore, it doesn’t have a runny consistency.
 Natural peanut butter usually only consists of peanuts and some salt, but you’ll find some with vegetable or palm oil to keep the peanut chunks and oils together.
 So, any oil you see on the surface is a sign of good-quality peanut butter!
 You can stir and reincorporate the oil to get the right consistency.

 When buying peanut butter, you should look for a spread that’s smooth but may contain bits of salt-roasted peanuts.
-But, it should neither be dry nor pourable!
+But it should neither be dry nor pourable!
 The best kind of peanut butter is one that is rich in flavors and has a perfectly creamy texture.
 The Reese’s peanut butter has a divinely thick texture, the kind that tastes delectable but doesn’t stick to the roof of your mouth.
 Another favorite is the organic PB by Nature’s Promise, which has a toasted flavor with the perfect balance of salty-sweet.

+People always get confused about whether peanut butter tastes sweet or salty.
 Well, peanuts are essentially legumes with a nutty flavor profile.
 They taste earthy and have a savory quality.
 That’s one reason why so many curries and soup recipes call for this ingredient!

 So, while most people argue that peanut butter belongs to the savory category, we believe that there’s no definite answer to this question.
 It may come down to the type you’re consuming!
 Those with added sugar taste sweeter.
 On the other hand, you may also find some kinds of peanut butter seasoned with sea salt, giving it a prominent savory quality.

 Moreover, the plethora of options you’ll find in the grocery aisles may also change your mind.
 For example, peanut butter infused with dark or white chocolate, honey, cinnamon, or coffee will probably have a sweeter taste.
-But, peanut butter blended with Thai ginger, red pepper, or sundried tomatoes will have a more savory taste.
+But peanut butter blended with Thai ginger, red pepper, or sundried tomatoes will have a more savory taste.

 Overall, it’s a versatile ingredient that works well with various condiments; you can use it to whip up rich desserts or as a flavor enhancer in savory dishes.